 Ms. White grew up in New Albany, Indiana, and is a self taught artist who discovered the three-dimensional process through paper sculpture.
-Her recent public works may be found in Louisville, Kentucky; Lake City, Florida; Denver, Colorado and Schaumberg, Illinois are some of the sites where her public works are located.
+Her recent public works may be found in Louisville, Kentucky; Lake City, Florida; Denver, Colorado and Schaumberg, Illinois.
 She also produces limited edition bronzes and small and monumental works in stone.

 Art Spaces has been pleased to partner with Union Hospital in providing a new work of art, which will have special meaning to the health community in our region.